Wang Guangmei: Later years

-Soon, Liu's reputation was rehabilitated, and Wang received compensation for her suffering during the Cultural Revolution.
+After 11 years in prison, Liu's reputation was rehabilitated, and Wang received compensation for her suffering during the Cultural Revolution.
 In March 1979, Wang was elected as a member of the Fifth National Committee of the Chinese People's Political Consultative Conference.
 In December of the same year, her personal freedom and status were restored.
 In 1979, she served as Director of the Foreign Affairs Bureau of the Chinese Academy of Social Sciences.
 In 1980, she appeared in court during the trial of the Gang of Four as a victim of Jiang Qing's persecution.
 Later, Wang was elected as a permanent member of the National People's Political Consultative Conference.

 From 1984, she served as the chairwoman of the Beijing Alumni Association of Fu Jen Catholic University.
 In 1989, Wang Guangmei suffered from breast cancer and went through two major operations before and after.
 Later, due to tumor metastasis, she underwent major surgery again.
 In 1995, she founded the "Hope Project", a program which aided the poor in China.
 She donated her family's valuable antiques, a few dating back to the Qing and Song dynasties, to charity and donated the proceeds of 566,000 yuan to the "Hope Project".
 In October 1998, she won the honorary award of the third "China Population Award".

 Around 2000, she underwent another operation, and her health gradually deteriorated.
 In 2005, she resigned from the post of planning director.

 Wang died on October 13, 2006, at the No. 305 Military Hospital in Beijing due to lung infection caused by heart failure.
 Her funeral was held at the Babaoshan Revolutionary Martyrs' Cemetery in Beijing on October 21, 2006.

 Four days after her death, she was selected by the China Foundation for Poverty Alleviation as the winner of the 2nd China "Poverty Elimination Award" Achievement Award.
 On October 24, Fu Jen Catholic University in Taipei held a memorial service for her at the Yesheng Building on campus.